saarangp/digipot_setup/README.md

 Then, cd into the repo.

 #### Dependencies
 Make sure you have pip installed on your machine.
 You can check by running `which pip` in your terminal.
-If you don't install it [here](https://pip.pypa.io/en/stable/installing/)
+If you don't have it, install it [here](https://pip.pypa.io/en/stable/installing/).

 Install dependencies by running `pip install -r requirements.txt` in your terminal.
 This will install all the python packages that you need.